Deepknowledge-US/TAL-IA/README.md

 ### Data augmentation
 To increase datasets size that will launch augmentations on the videos, a new, publicly available [library](https://github.com/RodGal-2020/video_augmentation) has been used.

 Although several functions are implemented to apply transformations, we will only consider affine transformations, since it includes the classical transformations, i.e. translations, reflections, scalings and rotations.
 In addition, the function applies a random affine transformation, which may therefore result in the application of one of the above transformations.
-However, the library adds the possibility to apply these transformations individually, in order to provide a complete tool.
+However, the library adds the possibility to apply these transformations individually, to provide a complete tool.

 <p align="center">
 <img src="gif/000503.gif" alt="Profile picture" width="36%" style="margin-right: 10px">